VarunBabbar/Image_Compressor/README.md

  ```
  python3 Decoder.py --model_weights ssim_lbt_trained_DenseFuseNet_15_epochs —vlc_params Group_13_vlc_params.mat  --image_dir /Users/varunbabbar/Desktop/Flamingo.mat
  ```
  This will output the final image as a mat file in the same directory as this code.
-Note that the initial image passed to the Encoder needs to have pixel values in  the range (0,255).
+Note that the initial image passed to the Encoder needs to have pixel values in  the range (0,255) and has to be greyscale.

  ## Useful Resources